 Also known as Reflex Sympathetic Dystrophy (RSD), Complex Regional Pain Syndrome (CRPS) is caused by an injury to the sympathetic nerves, resulting in severe pain.
-The condition can be catastrophic, permanent and disabling.
+The condition can be catastrophic, permanent, and disabling.

 There is no known cure for CRPS, although it is said that about 50% of patients can get better spontaneously.
-As leading CRPS lawyers, we specialise in many CRPS cases, working on behalf of our clients to get them the CRPS compensation they’re owed.
+As leading CRPS lawyers, we specialize in many CRPS cases, working on behalf of our clients to get them the CRPS compensation they’re owed.

 Complex Regional Pain Syndrome, (formerly known as Begum Syndrome and also Reflex Sympathetic Dystrophy), is a chronic and progressive condition which effects many people around the UK and across the world.
 The condition, often abbreviated to CRPS is characterised by complex regional pain and in most instances it is triggered by an injury and the pain felt is out of proportion with the injury.

-Complex regional pain syndrome is a condition which affects different people in different ways.
-Complex regional pain syndrome symptoms are not the same in every case and though there are some similarities felt by some sufferers it is entirely possible to meet someone else living with CRPS and they have none of the same symptoms as you.
+Complex Regional Pain Syndrome (CRPS) is a chronic condition which causes pain and other life-changing symptoms.
+CRPS usually affects a person’s limbs, such as an arm or a leg, and usually develops after a trauma such as a stroke, car accident or an injury.
+CRPS symptoms are not the same in every case, and though there are some similarities felt by some sufferers, it is entirely possible to meet someone else living with CRPS who have none of the same symptoms as you.

 Complex Regional Pain Syndrome (CRPS) is a lifelong condition which is known for being very hard to diagnose, as there is no single test which can be carried out to give you a yes or no answer.
 CRPS diagnosis is mainly based upon the symptoms which you present, the results of a full physical examination and a number of different tests which may be carried out and which can give a clearer picture of the type of pain you’re suffering from and whether there is any other underlying cause for it.

-Below are just some of the tests which may be carried out if your doctor suspects you may have CRPS
+Below are just some of the tests which may be carried out if your doctor suspects you may have CRPS:

 Most doctors and specialists in CRPS have accepted that is usually has three main stages, although it isn’t a condition which is systematic and not all of the stages may be followed or experienced by each individual.
 Some people develop severe symptoms straight away whereas others may never experience the later stages.
 Here is a closer look at the three CRPS stages that the condition may manifest into.